ClaraMcNair/Recognizing-emotions-in-dance-movements/README.md

 Step 3: Run the program på running the file :  `main.py`

 Step 4: Have the user step into the frame.
-When the screen flashes pink, the users pose has been detected.
+When the screen flashes pink, the user's pose has been detected.

 Step 5: Dance!